JonasJurczok/maven101/tasks/theory.md

 The full maven lifecycle looks like this:

-* `validate` - validate the project is correct and all necessary information is available
+* `validate` - validate that the project is correct and all necessary information is available
 * `compile` - compile the source code of the project
 * `test` - test the compiled source code using a suitable unit testing framework.
 These tests should not require the code be packaged or deployed